twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandServiceAdd.md

 > **buildCommandServiceAdd**(): `Command`

-Build the service add command to the CLI.
+Build the service add command for the CLI.

 ## Returns